gravitystorm/openstreetmap-carto/INSTALL.md

 You can find a more detailed guide to setting up a database and loading data with osm2pgsql at [switch2osm.org](https://switch2osm.org/manually-building-a-tile-server-16-04-2-lts/).

 ### Custom indexes
-Custom indexes are not required, but will speed up rendering, particularly for full planet databases, heavy load, or other production environments.
-They will not be as helpful with development using small extracts.
+Custom indexes are required for rendering performance and are essential on full planet databases.

 ```
 psql -d gis -f indexes.sql